Ser Erryk and Ser Arryk Cargyll

 |TV series||House of the Dragon: Season 1|

 According to Septon Eustace, Arryk found Prince Daemon and Princess Rhaenyra Targaryen in bed together, a few months after the tourney to celebrate King Viserys's and Queen Alicent's fifth anniversary in 111 AC.
-Court fool Mushroom claims that Daemon was instructing Rhaenyra so she could better seduce Criston.
+Court fool Mushroom claims that Daemon was instructing his niece Rhaenyra so she could better seduce Ser Criston.
 This led to Viserys exiling Daemon from the Seven Kingdoms.

 Behind the Scenes